Leonartinus/0-9_ASL_recognition/README.md

 ## Method
 - cv2 library is used to recognise the hand and return the 21 coordinates
-- write .py file to record the coordinates and write them into a .csv file and label them with corresponding numbers
+- write .py file to collect the coordinates and write them into a .csv file and label with corresponding numbers
 - split the .csv dataset into training and testing parts
 - build the neural network:
   - hidden layers activation function: relu